 There are several types of defenses that can be successful in domestic assault cases, such as the following:

 - False allegations

-Many scenarios take place where only the offender and alleged victim are witnesses to what is being referred to as domestic assault.
-These cases often result in a 'he said,' 'she said' case, and evidence for either side is difficult to present.
-The factors which are needed to be considered will include the credibility of the witnesses and the criminal record of the alleged offender.
-Because of the challenges involved in these types of cases, you will want Ringstrom Law working on your behalf to ensure your credibility is presented correctly to give you the best outcome against these charges.
+It is not an uncommon scenario that only the accused and the alleged victim were witnesses to what is being referred to as domestic assault.
+These scenarios often result in a “he said, she said” case, in which the evidence for either side can be difficult to present.
+In this type of case, the factors that need to be considered include the credibility of the witnesses, the criminal record of the alleged offender, and prior accusations made by the alleged victim.
+(The alleged victim’s history is not always admissible at trial, but it can still be relevant in crafting a defense strategy.)
+Because of the challenges involved in these types of cases, you will want Ringstrom Law working on your behalf to ensure that your story and credibility are presented correctly, and to get you the best chance of a good outcome for your case.

 Find a Domestic Assault Attorney Near Me

-Domestic assault charges can have far-reaching consequences on your future if you do not have the right legal team working for you.
-Contact Ringstrom Law at 218-284-0484 if you have been charged in Moorhead and protect your future and other rights against these very serious charges.
+Domestic assault charges can affect your life profoundly in the short term as well as have far-reaching consequences on your future.
+When you’re charged with this type of crime, it is critical to have the right legal team working for you.
+If you have been charged with a Minnesota domestic assault, contact Ringstrom Law at 218-284-0484 in order to protect your future and your rights against these very serious charges.
 Planning a defense strategy as soon as possible will give you a much better chance of a positive outcome.
-Call today, and we will begin building your defense against the domestic assault charges you face.
+Call today to discuss building your defense against the domestic assault charges you face.